zixia/bbs/README.md

 ### v18 2018

-Two disk failure: The system data storage has two 750GB disk with ReiserFS and XFS, they have started losing data and emit lots of dmesg error messages.
+Data disks failure: The system data storage is using two 750GB disk with ReiserFS and XFS, they started emit lots of dmesg error messages at first, then the data start losing.

 System began offline since then.

 ### v16 2016

-Mainboard failure: The system can not boot until I send it to Zhongguancun and fix it by replacing a capacitance.
+Mainboard failure: The system can not boot until I bring it to Zhongguancun and fix it by replacing a capacitance.
 (Thanks my good friend 王明欣!)

 ### v13 (Jan 3, 2013)